manuhostin/manuhostin/README.md

 - 😄 Pronouns: I dont believe that pronous acctually exist
 - ⚡ Fun fact: my feet toes are syamese twins!

-... to be honest, im learning and coding on vue js and C++, im also a huge arduino enjoyer!
+... to be honest, im learning and coding on js and C++ ( bc arduino) , im also a huge arduino enjoyer!
 Studying at ifc (instituto federal catarinense).
 Always taking a nap and looking for good conversations. coffe and cat addict.
 I can speak english and esperanto and im learning russian (for now, just a begginer).
 <div align="center">
 <a href="https://github.com/manuhostin">
 <img loading="lazy" height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=manuhostin&layout=compact&langs_count=7&theme=dracula"/>